We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Try in Store

-Head there and try them on to ensure you snag the best-fitting kicks before committing your hard-earned cash, no matter how badly you crave them.
+I think this is the most important move to make.
+If the sneakers you’re looking for are available in-store, head there and try them on to ensure you get the best-fitting sneakers before committing your hard-earned cash, no matter how badly you crave them.

-Another mistake that many people tend to make is they don’t consider the thickness of the socks when they’re purchasing a pair of shoes…
+Another mistake that many people tend to make is that they don’t consider the thickness of the socks when they’re purchasing a pair of shoes…

 Bring Your Socks